 In the 49 possible trade days, our strategy elected to make 4 total trades.
 This strategy makes two bold assumptions:

-- We were able to purchase a share at the exact price recorded as the historic opening price;
+- We were able to purchase a share at the exact price open price recorded;

-- We were able to sell that share just before closing at the exact priced recorded as the historic closing price.
+- We were able to sell that share just before closing at the exact price recorded.

 Applying this strategy—and these assumptions—our model generated $151.77.
 If our starting capital was $1,000 this strategy would have resulted in a ~15.18% increase of total capital.